Salt: Self-Consistent Distribution Matching with Cache-Aware Training for Fast Video Generation: Method

 where the critic parameters $\psi$ are updated by the standard DMD alternating procedure.
 The SC term adds only lightweight overhead---one additional forward pass at $t_m$---yet explicitly couples the student's per-step operators into a more coherent multi-step trajectory.
 As a result, it directly targets the failure mode in Fig.~\ref{fig:dmd-error}.
 Ablations in Sec.~\ref{sec:ablation} confirm this effect: while vanilla DMD-8 suffers from quality degradation and dynamic collapse, SC-DMD achieves robust improvements on both metrics from 4- to 8-step inference.

 \emph{Connection to shortcut models and flow map distillation.} The self-consistency loss in Eq.~\eqref{eq:sc_loss} shares a common mathematical root with shortcut models~\cite{frans2024one} and continuous-time flow map distillation~\cite{sabouralign}: all of them encourage approximate semigroup composition of learned transport operators.
 As illustrated in Fig.~\ref{fig:scdmd}, shortcut models parameterize the step size explicitly and use composition consistency as a self-distillation target, while AYF~\cite{sabouralign} enforces the semigroup law across continuous $(t,s)$ pairs as the primary distillation objective.
 In contrast, SC-DMD uses the semigroup-defect penalty as a \emph{regularizer} inside a distribution-matching framework.
 This distinction is important: when semigroup-style constraints are used as the sole training signal, they reduce to regression losses that can induce mode averaging under video dynamics.
 By retaining DMD as the primary driver of distribution alignment, SC-DMD preserves mode-seeking fidelity while using compositional regularization to rectify the compositionality deficit.
+We further analyze this design choice in Sec.~\ref{sec:supp_shortcut_comparison}, showing that the SC and DMD losses should act on an aligned training grid to avoid conflicting supervision.